kubeflow/pipelines/samples/core/xgboost_training_cm/README.md

 The `xgboost_training_cm.py` pipeline creates XGBoost models on structured data in CSV format.
 Both classification and regression are supported.

-The pipeline starts by creating an Google DataProc cluster, and then running analysis, transformation, distributed training and prediction in the created cluster.
+The pipeline starts by creating a Google DataProc cluster, and then running analysis, transformation, distributed training and prediction in the created cluster.
 Then a single node confusion-matrix and ROC aggregator is used (for classification case) to provide the confusion matrix data, and ROC data to the front end, respectively.